“And the Truth Will Set You Free”

 no longer alone and I’m learning how to “let God be God.”
 He is giving me the strength and the desire

-to resist.
-He gives me the way of
+flesh.
+He gives me the way of escape as

-I am truly able to say, "Therefore if any man be in Christ, he is a new
+IN CHRIST, I am truly able to say, "Therefore if any man be in Christ, he

 permission from Beacon Ministries